 We sat down with David Talby, CTO at John Snow Labs, to discuss the importance of NLP in healthcare and other industries, some state-of-the-art NLP use cases in healthcare as well as challenges when building NLP models.

 Where do you see the most potential of NLP for the healthcare industry?

 David Talby: I think we are just scratching the surface.
 So right now in healthcare, a lot of things are still done manually – even super simple things like counting how many people had COVID, for example.
 If you’re looking at people who have been in a hospital, or looking for people who go undiagnosed or underdiagnosed.
 The same problem applies to diabetes, kidney diseases or depression.
 Many people don’t know that they have it until it’s too late.

 So with all of these conditions, you need to read the notes of the discussion between the doctors and nurses to understand patients at risk and their needs.
-Using NLP, clinical protocols can be automated and additional insights gained.
+Using medical NLP, clinical protocols can be automated and additional insights gained.

 Among others, these insights help to accelerate the process of matching patients with clinical trials.
 We know from COVID that every additional week or month counts when finding a cure.
 The same applies when finding cures for illnesses like cancer, alzeimers, COPD and chronic pain – many people are just waiting for clinical trials.
 NLP is increasingly used to identify candidate patients and handle regulatory documentation in order to speed up this process.